 Machias river trips are generally 3-4 days in length.
 If your schedule allows, longer itineraries can be arranged depending on water levels and access.

-Pricing for 3-day trips is $590/person and for 4-day trips is $790/person, both require a minimum of 4 participants to run the trip.
+A minimum of 4 participants is required to run the trip.
 A 30% non-refundable deposit is required to confirm your dates.

 Included in the price: services of registered Maine Master Guide(s), transportation to and from the river, all meals on-river which is typically lunch the first day through lunch the last day, and all canoeing/camping/packing gear.